jessefitz/sidespins/index.markdown

 layout: home
 ---
+# Welcome

-This is a space for things I find interesting in the moment that may not seem so interesting many moments later....
+This is a space for things I find interesting in the moment that may or may not seem so interesting many moments from now.
+It's a living space, so be kind as I work on breathing some life into it.